-The questions will be do you have front end damage and what to do about it.
+The questions are do you have front end damage and what to do about it.
 This article will talk about how to evaluate the situation and determine the best course of action for your scenario.

 Not all curb hits are created equal.
-Two things to consider would be the speed at which the vehicle was traveling when it hit the curb and the second thing is the overall height of the curb itself.
-As an example if you were traveling 50 mph and hit a curb that was higher than six inches chances are there is extensive front end damage.
+The first thing to consider is the speed the vehicle was traveling when it hit the curb.
+The second thing is the height of the curb.
+As an example if you're traveling 50 mph and hit a curb that's higher than six inches, chances are there's extensive front end damage.

-On the other hand if you hit a 3 inch curb traveling below 5 mph then chances are you have no damage at all depending on the vehicle construction of course.
+However, if you hit a 3 inch curb traveling 5 mph then chances are you have no damage at all.
+This depends on the vehicle construction of course.
 As an opinionated quick rule of thumb the cheaper the automobile the more damage occurs.

-Seriously consider the impact event when determining what to do next.
-When in doubt take your vehicle to a trusted mechanic for inspection of the vehicle.
+Always consider the impact event when determining what to do next.
+When in doubt take it to a trusted mechanic for inspection of the suspension and front end.
 There's a few things you can do to get an idea of what the auto repair shop might find before you go.

-I start by inspecting the wheel and tire that made contact with the curb, usually the right front tire in the United States.
+I start by inspecting the wheel and tire that made contact with the curb.
+This is usually the right front tire in the United States.
 When it comes to tire construction the tread is stronger than the side wall and much thicker.

-Often you will see chunks taken out of the side wall of the tire on top of any wheel damage, usually found on the edge out towards the sealing bead.
+Often you'll see chunks taken out of the tire side wall. sometimes there is wheel damage.
+This is usually found on the edge near the sealing bead.
 This kind of damage should be repaired or at least inspected immediately.
-If the wheel and tire look okay or only have minor damage such as scuffs the next step would be to drive the car.
+If the wheel and tire look okay or only have minor damage, such as scuffs, the next step is to drive the car.

-In fact after the alignment is set at the Factory the adjustments are locked down and are designed to hold in place under harsh road conditions such as slamming potholes.
-If the car hit a curb hard enough it is possible however for the alignment to be affected.
+In fact, after the alignment is set at the factory they lock down the adjustments.
+These are designed to hold in place under harsh road conditions like slamming potholes.
+With that said, If the car hit a curb hard enough it's possible for the alignment to move.
 There are things that you can look for on the road test after the curb contact.

-I recommend going to an empty parking lot to do so then driving the car slowly in a straight line and compare this with the position of the steering wheel.
-If there has been serious damage to the front end the steering wheel will probably no longer be in the same straight ahead position you remembered prior to the accident.
+I recommend finding an empty parking lot and drive the car slowly in a straight line.
+Compare this with the position of the steering wheel.
+If there's serious damage to the front end the steering wheel will probably no longer be in the same straight ahead position.

-Another sign that may indicate a bent wheel would be a back-and-forth wobbling of the steering wheel at low speeds.
+An indication of a bent wheel would be a back-and-forth wobbling of the steering wheel at low speeds.
 At higher speeds this might turn into what feels like a vibration.
-If the car slams the curb real hard chances are that front end parts will be bent.
+If the car slams the curb real hard chances are that front end parts are bent as well.

-This can cause not only the steering wheel to be off-center but also a hard pulling condition towards the side of the impact.
-If a car hit a curb with the right front wheel and bent the control arm back this would cause a negative caster setting and the automobile will pull to the right side.
+This can cause not only the steering wheel to be off-center, but also a hard pulling condition towards the side of the impact.
+If a car hit a curb with the right front wheel and bent the control arm back, this would cause a negative caster setting.
+Therefore, the automobile will pull to the right side.

-I should mention that in most cases a mechanic can put a vehicle up in the air and inspect the front end and the attaching parts to detect any damage.
-There are situations where the only way to detect the damage is to set the vehicle up on an alignment rack.
+I should mention that in most cases a mechanic should put an automobile up in the air and inspect the front end.
+In this position it's easy to see damaged parts.
+Nevertheless, There are situations when the only way to detect minor damage is to set it up on an alignment rack.
 In this scenario taking measurements removes the guessing on what's bent.

-In some cases car insurance companies may require a print out of these readings after a car hits a curb to verify repairs are needed.
-When I was turning a wrench in New Jersey we saw quite a lot of these curb hit situations during the winter months.
+In some situations car insurance companies want a print out of these readings to verify needed repairs.
+When I turned wrench's in New Jersey, we saw quite a lot of these curb hits during the winter months.

-Back in the old days when a car hit a curb we would find damage to the ball joint area and sometimes the tie rod ends (weakest link).
-But with modern sub-frame construction it is really more common to find bent control arms.
+Back in the old days when a car hit a curb we would find damage to the ball joint area and sometimes the tie rod ends.
+Now, with modern sub-frame construction it's more common to find bent control arms.
 You know the old saying, they don't make them like they use to.
 Bookmark or share this page with someone who's car hit a curb.